-In the UK, the quantum payable by a losing defendant is always assessed after, and separately from, the trial on liability for patent infringement in a procedure known as "the inquiry as to damages" or "an account of profits".
+The quantum payable by a losing defendant is always assessed after, and separately from, the trial on liability for patent infringement in a procedure known as an "inquiry as to damages" or an "account of profits".
 The claimant is given disclosure by the defendant at the start of this procedure to enable it to elect whether to pursue damages or an account of profits (a claimant cannot seek both).
 An account of profits is very rarely chosen in a patent action, given the uncertainty of technical and commercial factors that contribute to a defendant's profits.
 Damages are estimated by the court at a hearing (effectively a trial) on the basis of the disclosure and expert evidence provided to it.
-The principles applied by the court, in simple terms, are (i) damages are only compensatory (not punitive), (ii) the burden of proof lies on the claimant, but damages are to be assessed liberally, (iii) where the patent has been licensed, the damages are the lost royalty, (iv) it is irrelevant that the defendant could have competed lawfully, and (v) where the patent owner has exploited the patent by manufacture and sale, he can claim (a) lost profits on sales by the defendant which he would otherwise have made, (b) lost profits on his own sales, to the extent that he was forced to reduce his own price, and (c) a reasonable royalty on sales by the defendant which he would not otherwise have made.
+The principles applied by the court, in simple terms, are: (i) damages are only compensatory (not punitive); (ii) the burden of proof lies on the claimant, but damages are to be assessed liberally; (iii) where the patent has been licensed, the damages are the lost royalty; (iv) it is irrelevant that the defendant could have competed lawfully; and (v) where the patent owner has exploited the patent by manufacture and sale, they can claim (a) lost profits on sales by the defendant which they would otherwise have made, (b) lost profits on their own sales, to the extent that they were forced to reduce their own price, and (c) a reasonable royalty on sales by the defendant which they would not otherwise have made.